-Apple customers who own an older-generation MacBook Pro may need to pay attention to recent safety recall issued by the technology company.
+Apple customers who own an older-generation MacBook Pro (who may have gotten the laptop with the Black Friday MacBook deals) may need to pay attention to recent safety recall issued by the technology company.

 Via a press release published Thursday, June 20, Apple announced that a certain older model of its MacBook Pro may contain a battery that may overheat and “pose a safety risk.”
 The recall is said to only affect 15-inch, Retina display MacBook Pros “sold primarily between September 2015 and February 2017.”
 The recall does not include any other MacBook Pro units or any other Mac notebook.